Kuh4ku/Cookie-Bot-Scripting/basic.md

   { map: 99095051, npcBank: true, path: "410" } // Map intérieure de la banque
 ]
 ```
 {% endmethod %}

 ###### phoenix

+Phoenix is to represent which phoenix the character will go when he is in phantom mode.

 {% method %}

-* phoenix is to represent which phoenix the character will go when he is in phantom mode.

 {% sample lang="js" %}
 ```js
 const phenix = [